gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-02/index.md

 - AWS ElastiCache, and the Terraform AWS provider, have changed how reader endpoints work ([context](https://aws.amazon.com/about-aws/whats-new/2019/06/amazon-elasticache-launches-reader-endpoint-for-redis/)), which broke the `read_endpoints` output variable in the `redis` module.
-In this release, we've fixed this issue, and updated to use the new terminology and type from AWS / Terraform: the output variable is now called `reader_endpoint` and is a single value instead of a list.
+In this release, we&apos;ve fixed this issue, and updated to use the new terminology and type from AWS / Terraform: the output variable is now called `reader_endpoint` and is a single value instead of a list.

 </div>